onsi/ginkgo/docs/index.md

 #### Marking Specs as Serial

 By default all specs are distributed in parallel across Ginkgo's running test processes.
 However there can be contexts where specific specs need to run in series and must not be run in parallel with other specs.
 You can tell Ginkgo about these specs using the [Serial decorator](#the-serial-decoration).
 Specs marked `Serial` will run on process #1 after all other processes have finished running parallel specs and exited.

+In addition, specs that appear in containers decorated with `Ordered` are guaranteed to run in order.
+When running in parallel Ginkgo will ensure that specs in `Ordered` containers are all scheduled on the same parallel process, in order.
+Note that these specs can still run in parallel with _other_ specs, just not with each other.
+To ensure they run in order and in series, use both the `Ordered` and `Serial` decorator on the container.

 #### Managing External Processes in Parallel Test Suites